Tours: Catholics from Tours

 Tours is a special place for Catholics who follow the devotion to the Holy Face of Jesus and the adoration of the Blessed Sacrament.
 In 1843, Sister Marie of St Peter of Tours reported a vision which started the devotion to the Holy Face of Jesus, in reparation for the many insults Christ suffered in His Passion.
 The Golden Arrow Prayer was first made public by her.

 The Venerable Leo Dupont also known as The Holy Man of Tours lived in Tours at about the same time.
 In 1849 he started the nightly adoration of the Blessed Sacrament, which spread throughout France.
 Upon hearing of Sister Marie of St Peter's reported visions, he started to burn a vigil lamp continuously before a picture of the Holy Face of Jesus.
 The devotion was eventually approved by Pope Pius XII in 1958 and he formally declared the Feast of the Holy Face of Jesus as Shrove Tuesday (the Tuesday before Ash Wednesday) for all Roman Catholics.
-The Oratory of the Holy Face on Rue St. Etienne in Tours receives many pilgrims every year.
+The Oratory of the Holy Face on Rue St. Étienne in Tours receives many pilgrims every year.

-Tours was the site of the episcopal activity of St. Martin of Tours and has further Christian connotations in that the pivotal Battle of Tours in 732 is often considered the very first decisive victory over the invading Islamic forces, turning the tide against them.
+Tours was the site of the episcopal activity of St. Martin of Tours and has further Christian connotations in that the pivotal Battle of Tours in 732 is often considered the first decisive victory over the invading Islamic forces, turning the tide against them.
 The battle also helped lay the foundations of the Carolingian Empire.